-All pupils have the right to a full time education.
-Any part-time timetable used to support integration must only be put in place in exceptional circumstances and follow the process below
+All pupils have the right to a full-time education.
+Any part-time timetable used to support integration must only be put in place in exceptional circumstances and follow the process below:

-- Agreement from the Trust - Agreement from parents - Agreement from the local authority where a child has an EHCP - Time-limited to return to full time education within six weeks

-- A clear plan agreed on the 1st day following the exclusion showing how the time in school will increase - At least fortnightly meetings to review progress against the reintegration plan with child, parents and other appropriate agencies
+- Agreement from the Trust - Agreement from parents - Agreement from the local authority where a child has an EHCP - Time-limited with a plan to return to full time education - A clear plan agreed on the 1st day following the exclusion showing how the time in school will increase - At least fortnightly meetings to review progress against the reintegration plan with child, parents and other appropriate agencies - Any absence will be recorded as per Regulations 10 and 11 of the School Attendance (Pupil Registration) (England) Regulations 2024

-12. Monitoring arrangements
+13. Monitoring Arrangements